yagmurdalman/EdTech-Case-Study/README.md

 Estimate the expected additional student activations per month per intervention by providing a lower and upper confidence/credibility bound for each intervention.

-2.Onsite school visits incur higher costs (travel & time) than virtual workshops.
+2. Onsite school visits incur higher costs (travel & time) than virtual workshops.
 How confident are you that onsite visits are worth continuing, considering they must be at least twice as effective as virtual workshops to be cost-justified?